Mon. - Fri., 9 a.m. - 5 p.m.

 Students who borrow a Federal Stafford loan for the first time at Wheelock College must complete mandatory Entrance Loan Counseling and a Master Promissory Note (MPN) before receiving the first disbursement of any loan proceeds.
 Please see below for the instructions.
 If you do not complete this process, it is assumed that you will not plan to borrow with this loan and it will be canceled.

-- Entrance Counseling: go to http://studentloans.gov.
-Click on the green “Sign In” button.
-Once you have signed in click on the link to “Complete Entrance Counseling", and proceed to follow the instructions.*** Please note your FAFSA PIN number is required.
-If you do not have a PIN you can go to www.pin.ed.gov
+- Entrance Counseling: go to studentloans.gov.
+Click on the green “Log In” button.
+Once you have logged in click on the link to “Complete Counseling".
+Then click on the "Start Entrance Counseling" button, and proceed to follow the instructions.*** Please note your FAFSA FSA ID username and password is required.
+If you do not have a PIN you can go to studentaid.gov/fsaid

-- Master Promissory Note (MPN): go to http://studentloans.gov.
-Click on the green “Sign In” button.
-Once you have signed in click on the link to “Complete Master Promissory Note.
-Then click on “Subsidized/Unsubsidized” and proceed to follow the instructions.*** Please note your FAFSA PIN number is required.
-If you do not have a PIN you can go to www.pin.ed.gov
+- Master Promissory Note (MPN): go to studentloans.gov.
+Click on the green “Log In” button.
+Once you have logged in click on the link to “Complete a Master Promissory Note".
+Then click on “Subsidized/Unsubsidized” and proceed to follow the instructions.*** Please note your FAFSA FSA ID username and password is required.
+If you do not have a PIN you can go to studentaid.gov/fsaid

 The Federal Perkins Loan is a low-interest rate (5%) loan for undergraduate students with exceptional financial need.
 No interest or fees are charged and no repayment is required while a student is enrolled at least half-time (six credits per quarter) or during the nine-month grace period following graduation or withdrawal from school.
 Funds are awarded by Wheelock College and are limited.
 Undergraduate award amounts range from $1,000 to $3,000 annually.

 The Federal PLUS Loan is a federally guaranteed loan available to parents of dependent undergraduate students.
 Eligibility is based on credit worthiness.
 To apply online please go to studentloans.gov.
-Click on the green "Sign In" button.
-Once you have signed in, click on the "Start PLUS Application Process".
+Click on the green "Log In" button.
+Once you have logged in, click on the "Start PLUS Application Process".
 Then click on "Parent PLUS".

-Every Federal PLUS Loan has an origination fee, set by the U.S. Department of Education, subtracted from the amount borowed.
+Every Federal PLUS Loan has an origination fee, set by the U.S. Department of Education, subtracted from the amount borrowed.
 Loan fees vary based on the date of disbursement: